abtinokhovat/go-backup/README.md

 - `make enable` - Enable and start the service (starts automatically on boot)
 - `make disable` - Disable and stop the service (won't start on boot)

-### Backup Commands
+### Scheduling Commands

-- `make backup` - Trigger a manual backup
-- `make schedule` - View current backup schedule
+- `make schedule` - View current backup schedule and available scheduling options
-- `make delete` - Manually trigger deletion of old backups
+- `make delete-schedule` - Delete the current backup schedule

-### Deletion Service Commands
+### Deletion Timer Commands

-- `make enable-deletion` - Enable and start the deletion service
-- `make disable-deletion` - Disable and stop the deletion service
-- `make start-deletion` - Start the deletion service
+- `make start-delete` - Start the deletion timer
-- `make stop-deletion` - Stop the deletion service
+- `make stop-delete` - Stop the deletion timer
-- `make restart-deletion` - Restart the deletion service
+- `make restart-delete` - Restart the deletion timer
-- `make status-deletion` - Check the status of the deletion service
+- `make status-delete` - Check the status of the deletion timer
+- `make enable-delete` - Enable and start the deletion timer
-- `make deletion-schedule` - View current deletion schedule
+- `make disable-delete` - Disable and stop the deletion timer

 ### Development Commands